vleue/understanding-bevy/src/ecs/_index.md

 	}
 }

-// Queries extract the each entity that have all of the components specified in the first type argument
+// Queries extract each entity that have all of the components specified in their first type argument
 // The second type argument is a query filter, which restricts which entities are actually provided fn say_hello(query: Query<(&Name, &World), With<Denizen>>, mut timer: ResMut<HelloTimer>, time: Res<Time>){
 	// Only run this system when the timer has elapsed if timer.0.tick(time.delta_seconds()).just_finished(){
 		// Iterating over and then unpacking the query gives us access to the components for each of its entities